We Address Stress!

 I can’t say with any certainty exactly how much quicker or more complete my recovery has been thanks to training with NeurOptimal® 2-3 times a week, but I do feel that it has been extremely helpful and I crave the sessions like I never did before, so I know it is helping.

-More than anything, I credit my NeurOptimal® training for giving me the resilience and positive attitude that has helped me deal effectively with my condition.
+More than anything, I credit my NeurOptimal® training for giving me the resilience and positive attitude that has helped me deal effectively with my situation.
 I am still not close to being back to where I was, and I don’t know if I ever will be, but I am happy with where I am.
 If I have to live the rest of my life going slower and doing less, I am okay with that.
 With three jobs in addition to handling affairs for both of my incapacitated parents, I was probably doing too much before anyway!

 This all got me thinking though, the symptoms of brain injury are so similar to those of ADHD/ADD that I wonder how many people diagnosed with ADD/ADHD might actually have a mild or traumatic brain injury?
 Children fall and hit their heads all the time, and the birth process itself can result in head injury.

-Regardless of whether the symptoms are caused by ADD/ADHD or TBI/MBI NeurOptimal® training can be helpful for managing the symptoms that are common to both, and since NO is diagnostically agnostic, who really needs a diagnosis?
+Regardless of whether the symptoms are caused by ADD/ADHD or TBI/MBI NeurOptimal® training can be helpful for managing the stress inherent to both, and since NO is diagnostically agnostic, who really needs a diagnosis?